user01101111000/taypfeyz/README.md

 ## License 📄

+This project is released under the [MIT License](https://github.com/user01101111000/taypfeyz/blob/main/LICENSE).
 This project is free and open-source.
 You can use, modify, and distribute it as you wish.
 If you find this project useful, please consider contributing back by [opening an issue](https://github.com/user01101111000/taypfeyz/issues) or [opening a pull request](https://github.com/user01101111000/taypfeyz/pulls).
 Thank you for your support !